 As a blogger who educates other bloggers, tools on my page are those Blogging resources that will help other Bloggers.
 You can view my resource library here.

 A resource library may be free or can be subscription-based, that is people may make payments to access your resource library page.

 These options depend solely on your goal, but mostly it is given for free.
 I’m yet to come across a paid resource library used as an option.

 A resource library may be an email opt-in freebie, and that is something your subscribers offer their email address to gain access to it.

-In order to use this page as an option, it needs to have a password which means people need to put in their mail address into your lead magnet and have the Password delivered to their mailbox.
+For you to use a resource library page as an opt-in freebie, it should have a password, which means your subscribers will give their email address to have the Password delivered to their mailbox.

 What is an Email List?

-An email list is a list of your subscribers or readers who subscribed to your Blog through your email opt-in.
-It is like your own community, your own social media where you control what happens in there.
+An email list is a list of your subscribers or readers who subscribed to your blog through your email opt-in, and it is like your community, your social media where you control what happens in there.

-Before anyone will put in their email to you, it means they have developed some levels of trust for your brand may be due to the content they have read and they are hoping to get more valuables when they gain access to that particular opt-in you are offering.
+When a blog reader gives their email address to you, it means they have developed some levels of trust for your brand, and it may be due to the content they have read and, they are hoping to get more valuables when they gain access to your resource library.